 Floor Plans & Elevation Charts

 Below are the various floor plans available at The Reef At King's Dock.
-The assortment of configurations and sizes are designed to meet the aspirations of different segments of buyers.
-You many view them below or download them here.
+The assortment of configurations and sizes is designed to meet the aspirations of different segments of buyers.
+You may view them below or download them here.